-Continuation of ART 233 with further investigation of the methods and materials associated with oil painting.
-Emphasis will be placed on conceptual development through traditional and non-traditional approaches to the painting medium.
-Prerequisite: ART 131, 132, 133, and 233.
+Continuation of ART 233 with further investigation of the methods and materials associated with painting.
+Emphasis is placed on creating awareness and the development of a personal approach for subject matter and processes in painting.
+Prerequisites: ART foundation and ART 233.
 May be repeated for degree credit with permission.

-336 Intermediate Photography.
-Fall (4) or Spring (4).
+336 Intermediate Photography, Spring (4).

 A course in experimental photography and mixed media approaches to photography.
 Students are introduced to Polaroid peel and scratch, image transfer, emulsion transfer, matte medium lifts, liquid light, collage, and 4x5 cameras.
-Prerequisites: ART 131, 132, 133, and 135.
-Offered as needed.
+Prerequisites: ART Foundation and ART 135.